TonyBUK/AoC/2022/Day09/readme.md

 **Part 1**

 Part 1 is actually deceptively trivial.
-You'll either get lucky and solve it in a way that's viable for Part 2, or you'll get unlucky, and your solution here won't work.
+You'll either get lucky and solve it in a way that's viable for Part 2, or you'll get unlucky, think of a cool short-cut, and your solution here won't work.

 Firstly the common part... the input is actually nice and simple.
 A series of lines, divided by a space, with a direction, and a move count.
 This can be trivialised using vectors.